 STATE OF NEW YORK

-AN ACT to amend the election law, in relation to court proceedings
+AN ACT to amend the penal law, in relation to electronic dart guns and

 The People of the State of New York, represented in Senate and Assem-bly, do enact as follows:

 1 Section 1.
 Subdivision a of section 265.20 of the penal law is amended